ipfs/specs/src/http-gateways/path-gateway.md

 ### `dag-scope` (request query parameter)

-Only used on CAR requests, same as [dag-scope](/http-gateways/trustless-gateway/#dag-scope-request-query-parameter) from :cite[trustless-gateway]
+Only used on CAR requests, same as :ref[dag-scope] from :cite[trustless-gateway].

 ### `entity-bytes` (request query parameter)

-Only used on CAR requests, same as [entity-bytes](/http-gateways/trustless-gateway/#entity-bytes-request-query-parameter) from :cite[trustless-gateway]
+Only used on CAR requests, same as :ref[entity-bytes] from :cite[trustless-gateway].

 # HTTP Response